The Centre for Late Antique & Medieval Studies was founded in 1988. It is unique in Britain in its range of subjects and chronological span.

-Scholars from the Centre have also been at the forefront of innovative projects based in History, French, and King’s College London’s internationally renowned Department of Digital Humanities.
+Scholars from the Centre have also been at the forefront of innovative research projects based across Arts and Humanities at King’s, including the internationally renowned Department of Digital Humanities.

-The Centre also sponsors events that deal with a long-standing interest in contemporary articulations of the medieval, often drawing on modern film and poetry, such as the recent successful showing of Derek Jarman’s Edward II which reconsidered the film in the context of current debates around queer history and LGBT rights and included a roundtable featuring human rights campaigner Peter Tatchell.
+The Centre also sponsors events that deal with a long-standing interest in contemporary articulations of the medieval, often drawing on modern film and poetry.
+For instance, our recent showing of Derek Jarman’s Edward II reconsidered the film in the context of current debates around queer history and LGBT rights, and included a roundtable featuring human rights campaigner Peter Tatchell.
 In June 2018, we will host a symposium on Contemporary Medieval Poetry bringing together poets, artists, and scholars.

 Medieval Studies Degrees

 Our mission also embraces the promotion of Medieval Studies through high-quality and innovative teaching.
 The interdisciplinary MA Degree in Medieval Studies gives students access to the whole spectrum of expertise and approaches represented by the Centre’s members.
-Other degrees in Medieval studies provided by King’s and staff associated with the Centre are: Medieval English, Late Antique & Byzantine Studies and Medieval History.
+You can find out more about studying on our prospectus.